drupal-modules/ads/README.md

 - https://github.com/drushonwindows/Drush-on-Windows-Installer/issues/4
 - http://stackoverflow.com/questions/9224298/how-do-i-fix-certificate-errors-when-running-wget-on-an-https-url-in-cygwin

-If PEAR ends up with the message `"No releases available for package 'pear.phing.info/phing'"`, you may need to clear its cache and try again:
+If PEAR ends up with the message `"No releases available for package 'pear.phing.info/phing'"`, you may need to clear its cache and try again.

+If the build fails with:

+    Unable to determine mime type for Spyc.php

+then you have to install PHP Fileinfo extension or upgrade your PHP to >=5.3 which contains that extension.

 Support
 -------